How to lay pavers for a patio: Fixing a brick patio yourself

 Questions & Answers

-Where do you get the material so cheap?
+Where do you get the material for fixing your brick patio so cheaply?

 Check out places like Home Depot or Menards.
 Also, your local landscaping centers often sell the materials in bulk, so you can fill up the back of a pickup truck with the materials you need quite inexpensively.